-- In a medium bowl, combine the milk, chia seeds, sweetener (if using), and vanilla extract.
+- Prepare the chia pudding: In a medium bowl, combine the milk, chia seeds, sweetener (if using), and vanilla extract.
 Whisk until well combined.
 Alternatively, combine the ingredients in a jar with a lid and shake for about 30 seconds to combine the ingredients (I love using a mason jar).

-- Let it sit for 5 minutes and whisk again.
+- Stir the mixture: Let it sit for 5 minutes and whisk again.
 Or, if using a jar, shake the jar again for 15-30 seconds.
 Be sure to do this step otherwise you’ll end up with clumpy chia pudding!

-- Enjoy as is or add any of the optional toppings.
+- Add toppings: Enjoy as is or add any of the toppings.
 One of my personal favorite ways is to add seasonal fruit, like this Fig Berry Chia Pudding.